ISTJ — The Inspector

 Work

-Less engaged by chaotic, ambiguous, or purely creative roles without structure
+- Less engaged by chaotic, ambiguous, or purely creative roles lacking structure.

 Relationships

-Loyal and trustworthy, showing love through consistency and dependability
+- Loyal and trustworthy; shows love through consistency and dependability.

-May struggle to express emotions openly, relying on actions instead
+- May struggle to express emotions openly, showing care through actions instead.

 Compatibility